This is the most haunted city on earth.

 There are things going bump in the night all over this town.
 Just about every night* of the year.

-All the London Ghost Walks – one every night of the week (see below for the handful of exceptions that prove the rule).
+All the London Ghost Walks – one most nights of the week (see below for the exceptions that prove the rule).
 They all go at 7.30 pm.

 “London Walks has many copycats, but it’s the best.
 Frommer’s London by Night

 The regularly scheduled, public ghost walks are convenience itself.
 You just turn up and go.
 There’s no red tape, no booking, no hassle.
 If it’s raining cold ropes you can change your mind, do something else and you’re not out a sou.